How to Install a Stopper Drain Fitting in a Bathtub

-A tub drain with a built-in stopper has distinct advantages over other types.
-They are more durable and easier to maintain that pop-up stoppers that operate by linkage running through the overflow tube.
-And if you have an old-style tub with a rubber stopper held by a chain, a built-in stopper drain fitting will modernize your fixture.
+A tub drain with a built-in pop-up stopper has distinct advantages.
+This type of stopper, which operates by hand or foot, is more durable and easier to maintain than pop-up stoppers that operate by a trip lever and linkage running through the overflow tube.
+And if you have an old-style tub with a rubber stopper held by a chain, a stopper drain fitting will modernize your fixture.

 - Tub drain converter kit for a stopper drain